 The IR Ishikawa Railway Information Counter

-Access to Local Line Platforms
+Access to Conventional Line Platforms

 There is also a small ticket gate which you can access from the Anto souvenir market in the Hyakubangai shopping mall